 Member benefits include:

-- Discounts at all Friends bookstores
+- Discounts at all Friends bookstores and biannual book sales

 - Advance notice of book sales

 - Invitations to special events